 Lakers' Alex Caruso: Receives green light

-Caruso (calf) has been cleared to play Friday against Oklahoma City, Mike Trudell of the Lakers' official site reports.
+Caruso (calf) will be available to play Monday against the Spurs, Mike Trudell of the Lakers' official site reports.

-As expected, Caruso has been cleared to play and will be available off the bench.
-He's averaging 7.8 points, two rebounds and two assists over his last five contests.
+Caruso missed Saturday's game due to right calf soreness, but he'll be available off the bench Monday night.
+He's averaging 5.4 points, 2.1 assists and 1.8 rebounds over 14 games this season.

 More News